Lisa Drummond did what people are supposed to do when they feel sick, she went to see a doctor.

-Drummond said she doesn’t want to scare anyone into mistrusting doctors and to let people know there’s no shame in seeking a second opinion.
+Drummond said she doesn’t want to scare anyone into mistrusting doctors; but, she wants to let people know there’s no shame in seeking a second opinion.
 She said she regrets not seeking one sooner.

 “And your doctor shouldn’t be offended,” she added.
 “If they are offended, they’re probably not the right doctor for you.”